scaleoutllc/reference-architecture-global-multi-cloud/README.md

 ```

 Next, delegate a subdomain for a team that will use development infrastructure.
-This implementation uses the team name `team`.
+This implementation uses the team name `fast`.
 The corresponding subdomain is:

 ```
-team.dev.wescaleout.cloud
+fast.dev.wescaleout.cloud
 ```

 Next, choose which global locations and cloud providers will be supported and